SeelabFhdo/lemma/de.fhdo.lemma.service.intermediate.metamodel/doc/source/body.rst

         ..
 NOTE::

-            There might be more than one
-            :cpp:enum:`outgoing parameter <ExchangePattern>` and it is up to code generators on how to proceed with this.
+            There might be more than one outgoing parameter and it is up to code generators on how to proceed with this.
 For example, all outgoing parameters could be condensed within a uniforming data structure.

     .. py:attribute:: IntermediateApiOperationComment[0..1] apiOperationComment